MustafaAFarag/The-Wild-Oasis/README.md

   - Displays full name, email, nationality, and country flag.
 Users can change their full name, avatar, and email.
 - **Dark Mode**: Implemented for a better user experience.

+## Technologies Used

+Wild Oasis is built using modern web technologies to ensure a robust and efficient application:

+- **Core Technologies**:

+  - React: A JavaScript library for building user interfaces
+  - Vite: A build tool that provides faster and leaner development experience

+- **State Management and Data Fetching**:

+  - @tanstack/react-query: For efficient server state management and data fetching
+  - @supabase/supabase-js: Supabase client for database operations

+- **UI and Styling**:

+  - styled-components: For component-based styling
+  - react-icons: Popular icon packs as React components

+- **Routing**:

+  - react-router-dom: For declarative routing in React applications

+- **Form Handling**:

+  - react-hook-form: For efficient form state management and validation

+- **Data Visualization**:

+  - recharts: A composable charting library for React

+- **Date Manipulation**:

+  - date-fns: Modern JavaScript date utility library

+- **User Experience**:

+  - react-hot-toast: For displaying toast notifications

+- **Error Handling**:

+  - react-error-boundary: For declarative error handling in React

+- **Development Tools**:
+  - ESLint: For identifying and fixing problems in JavaScript code
+  - TypeScript: For type checking (dev dependency)

+This tech stack ensures a modern, performant, and maintainable web application with a great developer experience.

 ## Screenshots

 <table>